Independence Day Under Pressure: A Reflection on Belize's Heritage and Sovereignty

 In the 17th through 19th centuries, Britain defended two Afro-Indigenous peoples along this coast: the Miskito (Mosquito) kingdom and the Garifuna.
 The Mosquito kings ruled from Nicaragua and Honduras with British support, resisting Spanish attempts to dominate the coast.
 When the Garifuna were exiled from St. Vincent in 1797 and resettled along Central America, their communities overlapped with this same frontier.

-Together, the Miskito and Garifuna formed a buffer zone Britain pledged to protect.
+Together, the Miskito and Garifuna formed a buffer zone that Britain pledged to protect.
 Peini became the northern edge of that long frontier.

 That history explains why, even at independence in 1981, the United Nations called on Britain to continue defending Belize, and why British troops remained in-country until 1994.
 Belize was never just land to be contested; it was a people to be safeguarded.